 It is possible to have gum disease and have no warning signs.
-That is one reason why regular dental checkups at West Ryde Dental Clinic are so critical.
+That is one reason why regular dental checkups at My Local Dentists West Ryde are so critical.
 Treatment methods depend upon the type of disease and how far the condition has progressed.

-How Your Dentist at West Ryde Dental Clinic Diagnoses Gum Disease
+How Your Dentist at My Local Dentists West Ryde Diagnoses Gum Disease

 During an exam, your gums are checked for bleeding, swelling, and firmness.
 Your teeth are checked for sensitivity and movement.
 Your bite is assessed.
 Full-mouth X-rays can help detect breakdown of bone surrounding your teeth.

 Periodontal probing determines how advanced your disease is.
 A probe is like a tiny ruler that is gently inserted into pockets around teeth.
 The deeper the pocket, the more severe the disease.

 Tartar may be progressing below the gumline and some bone loss could be evident.
 Pockets that are 5 millimeters or deeper indicate a serious condition that usually includes receding gums and a greater degree of bone loss.

 The primary goal of treatment is to control the infection in your gums.
 Good dental habits should be maintained at home.
 Additionally, modifying certain behaviors, such as quitting tobacco use or better diet, might be suggested.

 The dentist or dental hygienist removes plaque through a deep-cleaning method called scaling and root planing.
 Scaling means scraping the tartar from above and below the gum line.
 Root planing grinds down rough spots on the tooth root where germs gather, and helps remove bacteria that contribute to the disease.